-Gum disease is extremely common in adults, who are likely to experience it to some degree at least once in a lifetime.
 Many of us experience bleeding of the gums when we brush our teeth, and gingivitis – this early stage of gum disease – is often painless and can be cured by improvements in oral hygiene.
 If untreated, however, this can lead to periodontitis, a serious form of gum disease.

-It can cause damage to the bone and soft tissue which surrounds our teeth.
+Such issues can cause damage to the bone and soft tissue which surrounds our teeth.
 Over time, the bacteria in our mouths can build up and collect in the spaces between the teeth and gum.
 This increase in bacteria can cause inflammation and decay, and when left untreated can result in tooth loss and further health problems.

 - Genetic predisposition

 - Certain bacterial strains which are highly aggressive to the gums

 - Hormonal changes in women during puberty, pregnancy, and menopause.

 There are different types of gum diseases.
 The three common periodontal diseases are listed below;

 Results and Benefits

 You can expect the following results and benefits from treating it: